ni/niveristand-model-generation-support-for-simulink/README.md

 Use VeriStand Model Generation Support to create VeriStand compatible models within the MathWorks Simulink® environment.

-You can generate models for Windows Desktop or NI Linux PXI platforms.
+You can generate models for Windows Desktop or NI Linux Real-Time platforms.
 Once generated, [VeriStand](https://www.ni.com/veristand) can import and deploy the model to a target.

+## VeriStand Release Compatiblity

+Compatible with VeriStand 2021 and newer.

 ## Installation Guide for VeriStand Model Generation Support